-- a.
+a.
 Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - b.
+This will ensure that the safety of the power tool is maintained. b.
 Maintain labels and nameplates on the tool.
 These carry important safety information.
 If unreadable or missing, contact Harbor Freight Tools for a replacement.

-6. Safety instructions for all operations
+6. Safety instructions for reciprocating saws

 - a.
-Use the auxiliary handle(s).
-Loss of control can cause personal injury. - b.
-Brace the tool properly before use.
-This tool produces a high output torque and without properly bracing the tool during operation, loss of control may occur resulting in personal injury. - c.
-Hold the power tool by insulated gripping surfaces, when performing an operation where the cutting accessory or fasteners may contact hidden wiring or its own cord.
-Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock.
+Hold the power tool by insulated gripping surfaces, when performing an operation where the cutting accessory may contact hidden wiring or its own cord.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool " live" and could give the operator an electric shock. - b.
+Use clamps or another practical way to secure and support the workpiece to a stable platform.
+Holding the workpiece by hand or against your body leaves it unstable and may lead to loss of control.